Dadido3/noita-mapcap/bin/stitch/README.md

 - Either run the program and follow the interactive prompt.
 - Or run the program with parameters:
   - `divide int`
     A downscaling factor.
-2 will produce an image with half the side lengths. (default 1)
+2 will produce an image with half the side lengths.
+Defaults to 1.
   - `input string`
-    The source path of the image tiles to be stitched. (default "..\\..\\output")
+    The source path of the image tiles to be stitched.
+Defaults to "./..//..//output")
+  - `entities`
+    The source path of the `entities.json` file.
+This contains Noita specific entity data.
+Defaults to "./../../output/entities.json".
   - `output string`
-    The path and filename of the resulting stitched image. (default "output.png")
+    The path and filename of the resulting stitched image.
+Defaults to "output.png".
   - `xmax int`
     Right bound of the output rectangle.
 This coordinate is not included in the output.
   - `xmin int`